 So, there you have it.
 Landlord tax returns explained.
 Hopefully, now you’re feeling ready to fill in that self-assessment and tackle your taxes head on.
 If you’re still unsure or simply don’t have the time to work out the numbers, you can always get an accountant to do it for you!

-If you need some additional advice regarding your responsibilities as a landlord, please feel free to visit our website or call us on 0333 577 8888.
+If you need some additional advice regarding your responsibilities as a landlord, please feel free to visit our website or book a call.